ladobarnovi/ravel-vst/README.md

 Swing is not repeated here — it is shared, and lives on the Notes page.

-The two Offsets are not the same control.
-The **CC** one shifts that stack's fold before it becomes the Mix CC, 0–100 %.
+These Offsets are not the same control — there are three of them, and no two behave alike.
+The **CC** one adds to that stack's fold before it becomes the Mix CC, 0–100 %; a **lane's** own Offset, in that lane's own column, instead raises its tap's floor and scales the step into the headroom above it (see [CC outputs](#cc-outputs)).
 The **Notes** one transposes in whole octaves, −3 … +3, and applies *after* Root, Range and the scale have resolved a pitch — so a pattern keeps its shape and its scale degrees and simply moves, instead of being squashed against the fold's 0–100 % clamp.
 Notes still clamp to the MIDI range, so how much of a ±3 octave shift is reachable depends on Root and Range. **Slew** only ever smooths CC — the Mix CC and every lane's own tap — and never touches pitch, so it lives on the CC tab. **Free run** is one shared switch for both stacks, because splitting it would mean running two independent timelines through the whole engine for a narrow benefit. **Trigger** picks which Note lane's advance fires the shared note, and dims in Poly mode, where every lane triggers itself.

 ### Root and Range